-The Triumph Trident is the British brand’s latest roadster, positioned under the Triumph Street Twin, it will be the most affordable Triumph motorcycle when it arrives.
+The Triumph Trident is the British brand’s latest roadster, positioned under the Triumph Street Twin, it will be the most affordable Triumph motorcycle when it is launched.

 After almost two decades, Triumph Motorcycles have resurrected the Trident name.
 The first-ever Triumph Trident was introduced way back in 1968 and it sported the British marque’s first three-cylinder motor, a 740-cc air-cooled unit that made around 58 hp.
 After being phased out in 1975, a more modern version – the Trident 900 was launched in 1990 offered with the option of a short-stroke 750 cc or a long-stroke 885 cc engine.
 After a successful run of eight years, the model was put to rest in 1998.
 (Also Read: Triumph Trident Global Launch)